Canonical metrics on holomorphic Courant algebroids: Bott-Chern algebroids: metrics and Aeppli classes.

 \item A hermitian metric on $Q$ is a pair $(\omega,h)$, where $\omega$ is a positive $(1,1)$-form on $X$, and $h \in \Omega^0(P/K)$ is a reduction of $P$ to a maximal compact subgroup $K$, such that $[Q]=[(2i\partial \omega,\theta^h)].$

 \item We say that $Q$ is \emph{positive} if it admits a hermitian metric. \end{enumerate} \end{definition}

-The (possibly empty) set of hermitian metrics on a given Bott-Chern algebroid $Q$ only depends on the holomorphic string class $[Q]$ (just as hermitian metrics on a holomorphic vector bundle only depend on the underlying smooth bundle).
+Notice that the (possibly empty) set of hermitian metrics on a given Bott-Chern algebroid $Q$ only depends on the holomorphic string class $[Q]$.
 A priori, there is no obvious way to check the positivity of $Q$.
 In fact, since a hermitian metric $(\omega,h)$ on $Q$ satisfies \eqref{eq:misteriouseqb} with $\tau = \omega$, this question can be regarded as a strong version of \cite[Question 5.11]{GF2}.
 Nonetheless, under the assumption that $X$ admits a positive class in $H^{1,1}_A(X,\RR)$---that is, represented by pluriclosed hermitian form $\omega_0$ on $X$---the twisted Courant algebroid

 is positive for large enough $k \gg 0$.
 This type of manifolds are known in the literature as strong K\"ahler with torsion (SKT).

 \begin{proposition} Suppose that $X$ is SKT.
 Then, for any Bott-Chern algebroid $Q$ there exists a sufficiently large constant $k >0$ such that $Q \otimes k\omega_0$ is positive.
 In addition, if $X$ satisfies the $\partial \dbar$-Lemma, any Bott-Chern algebroid $Q$ is positive. \end{proposition} \begin{proof} By the Bott-Chern property, we can choose $(H,\theta)$ such that $H = 2i\partial \tau_0$ with $\tau_0 \in \Omega^{1,1}$ and $\theta = \theta^h$ for a reduction $h$ on $P$.
 The first part of the proof is an immediate consequence of Definition \ref{def:twist}, choosing $\beta = k \omega_0$.
 The second part of the statement follows from Lemma \ref{lem:ddbarisoQ}. \end{proof}